Nospoko/algrtm-blog/blog/source/_posts/MIDI-velocity-transformer.md

 The [file format specifications](https://www.midi.org/specifications-old/category/smf-specifications) for MIDI are complex.
 Fortunately, there are various software tools for parsing, manipulating, synthesizing, and storing MIDI files.
 Python package PrettyMidi is able to translate MIDI messages, which can often be obscure and challenging to decipher, into a comprehensible list of note events, making the information more accessible.

-To describe piano, we can describe individual notes played by a pianist as an object presented here:
+To describe piano, we can describe individual notes played by a pianist as a Note object:
 ```mermaid
 classDiagram
     class Note{